silently/wsmock/README.md

 ```

 With the following behaviour:
 - when a write occurs (from the WebSocket server handler, like `runWs` previously), `Asserter` is called with `(false, latestWrite, allWritesIncludingLatest)` and you have to decide if the assertion outcome is known (`done` return value).
-If `done` is true, also return the test outcome (`passed`) and possibly an error message
+If `done` is true, you also need to return the test outcome (`passed`) and possibly an error message
 - when timeout is reached, `Asserter` is called one last time with `(true, latestWrite, allWritesIncludingLatest)`.
-The return value `done` is considered true whatever is returned, and `passed` and `errorMessage` give the test outcome
+Regarding return values: `done` is considered true (by `AssertWith`) whatever is returned, and `passed` and `errorMessage` give the test outcome

 For instance here is `AssertReceived` implementation, please note it can return sooner (if test passes) or later (if timeout is reached):